 Zendesk vs. Salesforce: Which One’s the Best?

-Both Zendesk and Salesforce bring their own set of pros and cons to the table.
+Both Zendesk and Salesforce bring their own set of pros to the table.
 Both these tools are quite expensive, and Zendesk can offer you an overwhelming amount of features that you might never need.
 Salesforce Service Cloud, on the other hand, offers an outdated and not-so-friendly solution that your team may not appreciate.

 But don’t worry as there are some positive sides too.